checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 2. Create a build directory that is a sibling of your llvm source tree.
 For example, if llvm is in MyDir\llvm, create MyDir\llvm.obj.
 3. Be sure to exclude the build directory from anti-virus scanning.
 On Windows 10, go to Settings->Update & Security->Windows Defender->Add an exclusion.
 3. Cmake will produce a build system by default that builds code generators for all LLVM-supported architectures.
-   This can increase buildand link times.
+   This can increase build and link times.
 You might want to build the code generator for a specific target, such as x86.
 To do that,  add `-DLLVM_TARGETS_TO_BUILD="X86"` to the command-line below.
 4. Make sure that you are using whatever shell you normally do compiles in.
 On Linux, cd your build directory and invoke CMake
    with: